nanaxliu/community-quiz-or-tool/README.md

 I started by thinking about what I wanted to evoke with my quiz.
 I thought something humourous with a hint of truth would be interesting, so I brainstormed ideas for a quiz based off of those emotions.
 That is how I came up with the question, "Would the average Chinese parents accpet and be proud of you?"
+I wanted the site to appear simple and minimalistic.
+I tried using different colors, but in the end, I felt that white and black looked the best, and reflected how the standards held by many Chinese parents feel black and white, like there is no room for grey space.

 **Challenges Faced**
 I think the most challenging part of this project was the javascript.
 I wasn't familiar with event